hburgoyne/picard_mcp/README.md

 The system implements OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange) for enhanced security, following RFC 6749 and RFC 7636 standards:

 1. **Client Registration**:
-   - The Django client registers with the MCP server using the `/register` endpoint
+   - The Django client registers with the MCP server using the `/api/admin/clients/register` endpoint
-   - Registration includes client credentials, redirect URIs, and requested scopes
+   - Registration requires admin authentication and includes client name, redirect URIs, and requested scopes
    - The MCP server issues a UUID-based client ID and cryptographically secure client secret
    - Client credentials should be stored securely and never exposed in client-side code